 Effective Time, the "Certificate of Incorporation").
 Remaining Assets include, but are not limited to, all available cash, including the cash proceeds of any sale, exchange or disposition, other than such cash, property or assets as are required for paying or making reasonable provision for the Claims.
 Distributions in accordance with this Section 6(b) may occur in a single distribution or in a series of distributions and shall be in cash or assets, in such amounts, and at such time or times, as the Board in its absolute discretion, and in accordance with Sections 278 and 281 of the DGCL, may determine.
-If and to the extent deemed necessary, appropriate or desirable by the Board, in its absolute discretion, the Company may establish and set aside a reasonable amount of cash and/or property to satisfy claims against the Company, including, without limitation, tax obligations, all expenses related to the sale of the Company's property and assets, all expenses related to the collection and winding up provided for in the Plan.
+If and to the extent deemed necessary, appropriate or desirable by the Board, in its absolute discretion, the Company may establish and set aside a reasonable amount of cash and/or property to satisfy claims against the Company, including, without limitation, tax obligations, all expenses related to the sale of the Company's property and assets, all expenses related to the collection and defense of the Company's property and assets, and the Dissolution and winding up provided for in the Plan.